Horton Law Offices, LLC

 How long will I lose my Driver’s License if I’m convicted of a DWI or DUI in Minnesota?

-First time Minnesota DWI or DUI offenders could lose their driver's license for up to 90 days, but factors to consider are your Blood Alcohol Concentration (BAC), age, number of priors and if you were charged with a test refusal.
+First time Minnesota DWI or DUI offenders could lose their driver's license for up to 1 year, but factors to consider are your Blood Alcohol Concentration (BAC), age, number of priors and if you were charged with a test refusal.
 You can lose your driver’s license in Minnesota based on a criminal conviction for a DWI, DUI or for a driver’s license revocation.

 I think the Police Officer did not have probable cause to stop my vehicle before I was charged with a DWI or DUI in Minnesota?